Malaysian United Indigenous Party

-The Malaysian United Indigenous Party (Malay: Parti Pribumi Bersatu Malaysia; abbrev: BERSATU or PPBM) is a nationalist political party in Malaysia.
+The Malaysian United Indigenous Party (Parti Pribumi Bersatu Malaysia; abbrev: BERSATU or PPBM) is a nationalist political party in Malaysia.
 The party was preceded by the United Indigenous Association of Malaysia (Malay: Persatuan Pribumi Bersatu Malaysia) and founded by members of the United Malays National Organisation (UMNO) rebel group Gabungan Ketua Cawangan Malaysia.
 It is a major component of the Perikatan Nasional coalition.

-Full membership in the party is limited to only Bumiputeras (indigenous communities of Malaysia).
-Non-Bumiputeras can join the party as associate members, who are not eligible to vote and contest party elections.
+Full membership in the party is limited only for Bumiputeras (indigenous communities of Malaysia).
+Non-Bumiputeras are permitted to join the party as associate members who are not eligible to vote and contest party elections.

 History

 Formation

 On 10 August 2016, former UMNO deputy president Muhyiddin Yassin submitted an application for the party's registration with himself as president, Mukhriz Mahathir as deputy president, and Mahathir Mohamad as chairman.
 BERSATU's formation was undertaken by former members of UMNO in opposition to the then-prime minister Najib Razak.

 On 12 November 2016, Mahathir announced that the party would join the Pakatan Harapan opposition coalition, which then consisted of Parti Keadilan Rakyat, the Democratic Action Party, and Parti Amanah Negara, pending the decision of the Malaysian Islamic Party, another opposition party.
 He expressed the need for a united opposition in order to defeat the incumbent Barisan Nasional government.
 It officially joined the coalition on 13 December.